Creating a client

 Two status fields appear on the Overview tab:

 “Provisioning” means the system is setting up the agent container on your MSP’s server.
-This typically takes under a minute.
-No action is required on your part.
+This usually takes under a minute and you don’t need to do anything.

 Operating mode

-Each client can run in one of three modes, configurable from the Overview tab:
+Each client can run in one of three modes, configurable from the Overview tab:- Plan